Comparisons

 Best for: Small teams that want live chat, not a sprawling customer platform

-If you searched for a cheaper Intercom alternative, Chatting is the strongest fit when the real need is live chat, not a full support platform.
+If you searched for an affordable Intercom alternative, Chatting is the strongest fit when the real need is live chat, not a full support platform.

 Chatting is intentionally narrow.
-It focuses on live chat for small teams: a customizable widget, a shared inbox, visitor context, saved replies, and proactive messages.
+It focuses on live chat for small teams that want real-time conversations without enterprise help desk bloat: a customizable widget, a shared inbox, visitor context, saved replies, and proactive messages.

 What you get: